It gives you advice on:

 Responding to offers of work

-For most supply staff, any offer of work after such a long period of disruption and financial loss will be welcome, but many will want to seek assurances about the likely ‘Covid-19 safety’ of education workplaces.
+For most supply staff, any offer of work after such a long period of disruption and financial loss will be welcome, but many will want to seek assurances about the likely ‘Covid-19 safety’ of education workplaces, especially in areas of high case rates.

 Every employer is under a legal duty to ensure the health and safety of employees and others present in their workplaces, including temporary staff for whom it is not the legal employer.
 This means that workplaces must be safe in general terms and for you specifically.
 You should be provided with a copy of all safety procedures on arrival at the school, and preferably before.